What is social housing?

-For community housing providers, policies are part of the terms of a The agreement between a landlord and a tenant for the rental of a property. agreement.
+For community housing providers, policies should form part of the terms of a rental agreement.
 If policies are not provided, parties should look at making an internal formal complaint, and then approaching the Housing Registrar or applying to VCAT.

-The most important policy for social housing tenants to understand is the rental rebate policy.
-You can get this on request from your social housing provider, or for tenants in public housing, find the relevant information on the providers’ website.
-If your community housing provider does not make the rebate policy readily available, you should complain to the Housing Registrar.
+The most important policy for renters of social housing to understand is the rental rebate policy.
+You can get this on request from your social housing provider.
+For renters of public housing, the relevant information is on the housing provider’s website.
+If your community housing provider does not make the rebate policy available, you should complain to the Housing Registrar.

 The rental rebate supposes a ‘market rent’.
-This is the amount the premises would be let at, if there was no subsidy.
-The total household income is then assessed in accordance with the Director of Housing or relevant rebate policy.
+This is the amount the premises would be let at if there was no subsidy.
+The total household income is assessed in accordance with the Director of Housing or relevant rebate policy.

-By applying the policy, the rent is then discounted or ‘rebated’.
-This calculation is usually based on the relevant landlord seeking to ensure that tenant pay no more than a particular percentage of their household income as rent.
-For details regarding what income is counted as The total of a person’s annual pay and other earnings hat is used to calculate the income tax they must pay. for rebate purposes, parties should refer to policies available on the providers’ website.
+By applying the policy, the rent is discounted or ‘rebated’.
+This calculation is usually based on the relevant rental provider seeking to ensure that renters pay no more than a particular percentage of their household income as rent.
+For details about what income is counted as assessable income for rebate purposes, parties should read the policies available on the relevant housing provider’s website.

-It is important for parties to comply with the policy, as certain guests or licensees may be Treated by the law as if something is the case, even if that is not the reality.
-For example, children may be deemed to have the same home as their parents, whether they actually live there or not.
-Or a person may be deemed to have given their consent to something if they hear about it and do not object.
-Compare rebuttable. to be ‘residents’ under the rebate policy for residing in the premises frequently.
-While they do not become tenants, the policy may count their income as part of the household income, causing the rent to increase.
+It is important for parties to comply with the policy, as certain guests or licensees may be deemed to be ‘residents’ under the rebate policy for residing in the premises frequently.
+While they do not become renters, the policy may count their income as part of the household income, causing the rent to increase.

-If parties disagree with a particular assessment, they may wish to lodge an internal appeal.
-If the application of a rebate policy appears in error after an internal appeal, parties should seek legal advice.
+Practically, if parties disagree with a particular assessment, they can lodge an application for an internal appeal.
+Typically, VCAT will adjourn a matter and not make a decision until the rebate assessment and appeal to be finalised.
+If the application of a rebate policy appears to be error after an internal appeal, parties should seek legal advice.

-For more information, see the ‘Rental Rebate’ chapter of the Public Housing Policy and Practice Manual on the providers’ website.
+For more information, see ‘Rental rebate manual’, which is part of the Public Housing Policy and Practice Manuals on the provider’s website.

 Temporary leave of absence

-Generally, if a sole tenant is going to be absent for six weeks or longer, the tenant should let the Office of Housing know in writing, so the landlord doesn’t think the tenant has abandoned or sublet the premises.
-If a tenant is absent, they should provide up-to-date contact details, or an emergency contact number.
-In special circumstances, a sole tenant may be eligible for reduced rent for the duration of their absence (up to six months, generally).
+Generally, if a sole renter is going to be absent for at least six months, the renter should let the Office of Housing know in writing, so the rental provider does not think the renter has abandoned or sublet the premises.
+If a renter is absent, they should provide up-to-date contact details, or an emergency contact number.
+In special circumstances, a sole renter may be eligible for reduced rent for the duration of their absence (for up to six months, generally).

 During this period, rent is reduced to $15 a week.
-Recognised reasons that may entitle a A person or organisation directly involved in a court case.
-Parties include the plaintiff or applicant, the defendant, and any third party added to the action, but not independent witnesses. to reduced rent include being temporarily relocated to a nursing home, rehabilitation, respite or incarceration (remand or sentenced) facility.
-Tenants should discuss these policies and the relevant documentation with their social housing provider.
+Recognised reasons that may entitle a party to reduced rent include experiencing personal or family violence, or being temporarily relocated to a nursing home, or rehabilitation, respite or incarceration (remand or sentenced) facility.
+Renters should discuss these policies and the relevant documentation with their public housing provider.